|

 only were ever assistants and never acted as principal, see below.
 Amongst the

-experiences.
+detailing his experiences.
 Dernley died in 1994.
-A less well known
+A less well known name is that

-name is that of Royston Lawrence Rickard, who assisted at 13 executions between
+of Royston Lawrence Rickard, who assisted at 13 executions between 1953 and

-1953 and 1964, including those of Ruth Ellis and James Hanratty and also at one
+1964, including those of Ruth Ellis and James Hanratty and also at one of the

 Owen Evans) was Harry Robinson.